Gas business

 Strategic priorities:

-- to sustain the capacity of UGS facilities at the same level, increase the flexibility of the UGS storage system, and fill the need for UGS facilities in the underserved regions of the Russian Federation;
+- to fill the need for UGS facilities in the underserved regions of Russia;

-- to renovate and replace obsolete and worn-out fixed assets at the active UGS facilities;
+- to renovate and replace obsolete and worn-out fixed assets at the active UGS facilities, including Elshano-Kurdyumskoye, Stepnovskoye, Peschano-Umetskoye, Shchelkovskoye, and Sovkhoznoye;

-- to create and develop peak-performing UGS facilities, i.e. the Kaliningradskoye, Volgogradskoye and Shatrovskoye facilities and the Udmurtia Reserving Complex;
+- to create and develop peak-performing UGS facilities, i.e. the Kaliningradskoye and Volgogradskoye facilities, as well as the Udmurtia Reserving Complex;

-- to fill the need for UGS facilities in the underserved regions (potentially in the Northwestern, Siberian and Far Eastern Federal Districts of the Russian Federation);
+- to fill the need for UGS facilities in the underserved regions (potentially in the Northwestern, Siberian, Ural, and Far Eastern Federal Districts of the Russian Federation);

 Gas and gas condensate processing, gas chemistry